 Operate the PCMS under the manufacturer's instructions.
+Activate the security lockout feature at all times.

 When in operation, place the bottom of a PCMS at least 7 feet above the roadway in areas where pedestrians are anticipated and 5 feet above the roadway elsewhere.
 Place the top of the PCMS no more than 14.5 feet above the roadway.